bonolo-moholo/Business_churn/README.md

 ### Building a model

-- A pipeline that included the transformers(StandardScaler, OneHotEncoder, passthrough), SMOTE and the logistic regression was created
+- A pipeline that included the transformers(StandardScaler, OneHotEncoder, passthrough, SMOTE  and the logistic regression) was created
-- The pipeline was then fit to the data
+- The pipeline was then fitted to the data
 - Predictions were then made on the train and test data
 - The model was evaluated using the Accuracy_score and the classification report
 - This is how the model performed: